A note on torsion length

 What should the `torsion' subgroup of an arbitrary group be?
-The set of torsion elements in a group does not work; it is not necessarily a subgroup.
-To be more precise, the product of two torsion elements need not be torsion; for an easy example of this, consider the group $C_{2}*C_{2}$.
-Attempting to consider the subgroup generated by the set of torsion elements as the `torsion' subgroup of a group is also unsatisfactory; the quotient of a group by this subgroup need not be torsion free, as shown in proposition \ref{first eg}.
-We can, however, iterate this procedure: letting $\tor_{1}(G)$ be the subgroup generated by the torsion elements of a group $G$, we inductively define $\tor_{n+1}(G)/\tor_{n}(G)=\tor_{1}(G/\tor_{n}(G))$ (where it can be seen that $\tor_{n}(G) \unlhd G$), and form the union $\tor_{\infty}(G)=\bigcup_{n\in \mathbb{N}}\tor_{n}(G)$.
-The subgroup $\tor_{\infty}(G)$ is a viable candidate for the `torsion' subgroup of a group: it coincides with the classical notion of torsion subgroup when the set of torsion elements do form a subgroup, $G/\tor_{\infty}(G)$ is torsion-free, and every homomorphism from $G$ to a torsion-free group annihilates $\tor_{\infty}(G)$.
+The set of torsion elements does not work: it is not necessarily a subgroup.
+Attempting to consider the subgroup generated by the set of torsion elements as the `torsion' subgroup of a group is also unsatisfactory; the quotient of a group by this subgroup need not be torsion-free, as shown in proposition \ref{first eg}.
+We can, however, iterate this procedure: letting $\tor_{1}(G)$ be the subgroup generated by the torsion elements of a group $G$, we inductively define $\tor_{n+1}(G)/\tor_{n}(G)=\tor_{1}(G/\tor_{n}(G))$, and form the union $\tor_{\omega}(G)=\bigcup_{n\in \mathbb{N}}\tor_{n}(G)$.
+The subgroup $\tor_{\omega}(G)$ is a viable candidate for the `torsion' subgroup of a group.
+The structure of $\tor_{\omega}(G)$ as a countable union of subgroups allows us to attach an invariant to any group $G$, which we call the \emph{torsion length} of $G$ (definition \ref{tordefn}) and denote by $\torlen(G)$: this is the minimum ordinal $n$ such that $\tor_{n}(G)=\tor_{\omega}(G)$.
 All of this is described in greater detail in \textsection \ref{torsec}.

-The structure of $\tor_{\infty}(G)$ as a countable union of subgroups allows us to attach an invariant to any group $G$, which we call the \emph{torsion length} of $G$ and denote by $\torlen(G)$.
-A group is said to have torsion length $n$ (definition \ref{tordefn}) if $n$ is the smallest natural number such that $\tor_{\infty}(G) = \tor_{n}(G)$; the torsion length is said to be infinite if no such natural number exists.

-We now give a quick overview of the contents of this paper.
-In \textsection \ref{prelim}, we describe some notation, and give some basic group-theoretic lemmas that we will need for this paper.
-As noted earlier, \textsection \ref{torsec} concerns itself with describing elementary aspects of our iterated torsion subgroups and the notion of torsion length.
+In \textsection \ref{embedsec}, we study embeddings.
+There is a well-known, uniform process for embedding a countable group into a $2$-generator group.
+We describe this process (lemma \ref{2 gen tor}) and verify that it does not change torsion length (theorem \ref{3 gen torlen}).

-We mentioned earlier that there are groups such that $G/\tor_{1}(G)$ is not torsion-free.
-In \textsection \ref{groupswitharblen}, we extend the construction given in proposition \ref{first eg} to construct finitely presented groups with arbitrary finite torsion length.
-More precisely, we prove the following result (writing $\overline{P}$ to denote the group presented by a presentation $P$): \\
+In \textsection \ref{groupswitharblen}, we begin by constructing finitely presented groups with arbitrary finite torsion length.
+More precisely, we prove the following result (writing $\overline{P}$ to denote the group presented by a presentation $P$):